joshrobertson3/mixedMessages/README.md

 ##### Main
 - Imports all relevant classes and functions,
 - Allows the user to add words by using methods from the Root to create instances of the Nouns, Verbs and Adjectives subclasses, and
-- Orchestrates the entire program by calling assembleClause()/
+- Orchestrates the entire program by calling assembleClause().

 -------